 The last time you stubbed your toe, hopped on one foot, and cursed in a series of wordless noises—“mmmmnaaargh ow umph!”—you were speaking Simlish.
-The exact collection of strangled vowels that echoed down your hallway probably haven’t yet been heard in a Sims game, but their emotional delivery is the core tenant of speaking The Sims’ iconic language fluently.
+The exact collection of strangled vowels that echoed down your hallway probably haven’t yet been heard in a Sims game, but their emotional delivery is the core tenet of speaking The Sims’ iconic language fluently.
 Here, anguish communicated more than “I banged my foot” ever could.
 Feeling is more important than phonology in Simlish.

 Emotion is the answer to a problem that had developers scratching their heads in 1996.
 Sims needed to communicate realistically—it’s a life simulator after all—but using English would become repetitive and literally put words into the mouths of characters whose story belonged to the player.